Formatting

 YAML

 YAML frontmatter is parsed and normalized by pretty_yaml.
+The deterministic style rules Panache emits are documented in STYLE.md.

 Input